oleksandr-kupenko/todo-web-application/README.md

 - sorts tasks by priority level;
 - allows you to mark tasks as completed;
 - allows you to filter completed and uncompleted tasks.

+## Why was this project created

+This is a test case for DB2 Internship v2.0.

 ## How can you see the application in action